Naval Computer and Telecommunications Station, Far East

 The Naval Computer and Telecommunications Station (NCTS) Far East is a Navy military unit headquartered in Yokosuka, Japan.
 The unit consists of nine geographically-dispersed sites in Japan, South Korea, Singapore, and Diego Garcia.
-NCTS Far East's mission is to "operate and defend mission critical, Navy warfighting networks and communications systems necessary for U.S. Naval, Joint, and Coalition Commanders to conduct secure command and control in the U.S. Indo-Pacific Command (USINDOPACOM) theater of operations."
+NCTS Far East's mission is to "operate and defend mission critical, Navy warfighting networks and communications systems necessary for U.S. Naval, Joint, and Coalition Commanders to conduct secure command and control in the United States Indo-Pacific Command (USINDOPACOM) theater of operations."

 History

 1951–1960

 NAVCOMTELSTA Far East was originally designated as Naval Communications Facility, Yokosuka Japan; it was commissioned on 8 January 1951, after the outbreak of the Korean War.
 In December 1952 U.S. Naval Radio Receiving Facility Kami Seya, Japan was completed, and the Security Group Department and general-service receivers were moved to Kami Seya.
 During the war, the rest of NAVCOMMFAC Yokosuka moved to Kami Seya.
 In 1960, the command was re-designated U.S. Naval Communications Facility Japan and relocated to Yokosuka.
 The following year, the command was again re-designated as U.S. Naval Communications Station, Japan.